Tagged articles

 Understanding Linux Memory Management: Allocation, OOM, and Cache

-This article explains how the Linux free command reports memory usage, clarifies the roles of buffer cache and page cache, demonstrates which cache memory can be reclaimed, and shows practical tests using tmpfs, shared memory, and mmap with code examples.
+This article explains how the Linux free command reports memory usage, clarifies the roles of buffer and page cache, shows how to manually drop caches, and reveals scenarios—such as tmpfs, shared memory, and mmap—where cached memory cannot be reclaimed, helping readers achieve a deeper understanding of system memory behavior.

 Efficient Ops